 Bring your class for a unique experience and build on it with our School Visits program.
-Our productions of Child of the Divide and We Are All Treaty People also offer your class the option of participating in a Creative Response workshop before or after the show.
+Our production of Child of the Divide also offers your class the option of participating in a Creative Response workshop before or after the show.

 Performance only $13/student

 To reserve tickets for your class via email, please contact Melody, our Junior Group Sales Coordinator, by clicking here or call 416-973-4000 ext.
 4856.

 Child of the Divide